Emerging Markets Report: Domestic & Down Under – A Diversified Approach to a Crisis Driven Uranium Opportunity

 An Emerging Markets Sponsored Commentary

 ORLANDO, Sept.
-08, 2022 (GLOBE NEWSWIRE) -- A short time ago we published an Emerging Markets Report regarding uranium producer Laramide Resources Ltd. LAM LAM LMRXF, which holds diversified uranium assets strategically positioned in the United States and Australia.
+08, 2022 (GLOBE NEWSWIRE) -- A short time ago we published an Emerging Markets Report regarding uranium producer Laramide Resources Ltd. (TSX: LAM) (ASX: LAM) (OTCQX: LMRXF), which holds diversified uranium assets strategically positioned in the United States and Australia.

 We posited at that time that because of the conflict in Ukraine that Laramide might be well-positioned.
 Here’s an excerpt from the report: